 When to Apply

-You may apply for EXTENSION of PERIOD of STAY up to 3 months before the expiry date of your current visa status.
-Once you submit the application, you can keep staying in Japan under your current visa status until the EXCEPTION/SPECIAL PERIOD ends >> EXCEPTION/SPECIAL PERIOD
+You can apply for an Extension of Period of Stay up to 3 months before the expiry date of your current visa.
+Once your application is submitted, you may continue to stay in Japan under your current visa status until the Grace/Special Period ends.

 Where to Apply